CloudLabsAI-Azure/Fabric-Copilot/Getting-Started.md

 ## Virtual Machine & Lab Guide

 Your virtual machine is your workhorse throughout the workshop.
-The lab guide is your roadmap to success.
+The **Guide** is your roadmap to success.

 ![](images1/media/getting-started-1.png)